nexus949/Stella/readme.md

 - Ensure you have the necessary API keys and permissions when making modifications to avoid service disruptions.

-- The profile picture used for Stella is sourced from Pinterest; credits are attributed to the original creator.
+- The profile picture used for Stella is sourced from [Pinterest](https://www.pinterest.com/); credits are attributed to the original creator.

+- The profile banner used for Stella is made using [Creative](https://auto.creavite.co/).